00o-sh/geophish/README.md

 ## 📄 License

-Hippocratic License v2.1 — Use is prohibited for surveillance, stalking, or unethical tracking.
+Hippocratic License v3.0 (Full Variant) — Use is prohibited for surveillance, stalking, or unethical tracking.
 See [LICENSE](LICENSE) for full terms.

-By using this project, you agree to uphold ethical usage in accordance with the [Hippocratic License](https://firstdonoharm.dev/version/2.1/).
+By using this project, you agree to uphold ethical usage in accordance with the [Hippocratic License](https://firstdonoharm.dev/version/3/0/full.html).